dmarushkin/appsec-discovery/README.md

 docker-compose up --build
 ```

-For prod environments feel free to bake Docker images in your k8s env, use external db, prodaction Grafana or Superset for dashboards and any kind off analytics ;)
+For prod environments feel free to bake Docker images in your k8s env, use external db, production Grafana or Superset for dashboards and any kind off analytics ;)